 Now the files in

 /data/compressed/ are ready to be used by the server.

 xtrabackup has a

 restoration of a backup to the server’s datadir:

 $ xtrabackup --copy-back --target-dir=/data/backups/

-It will copy all the data-related files back to the server’s datadir,
+The option copies all the data-related files back to the server’s

 determined by the server’s

 my.cnf configuration file.
 Check the last line of the output for a success message: